Favmir/BulkTextReplace/README.md

 # BulkTextReplace
- Python script that replaces regex text for all `.txt` files in a folder
+ Python script that find & replace for all `.txt` files in a folder

 Note: